AntoinePlissonneau/MolecularTranslationChallenge/AutoEncoder/README.md

 # Concepts

+* **AutoEncoder**: A classical image autoencoder takes an image, maps it to a latent vector space via an encoder module, and then decodes it back to an output with the same dimensions as the original image, via a decoder module.
+It’s then trained by using as target data the same images as the input images, meaning the autoencoder learns to reconstruct the original inputs.
+By imposing various constraints on the code (the output of the encoder), you can get the autoencoder to learn more-or-less interesting latent representations of the data.

+* **Denoising AutoEncoder**: This is a special kind of autoencoder, first explored in 2008 by Vincent et al. It basically works with corrupt data as its inputs and attempts to reconstruct the noisy signal.
+It manages that by abstracting what is called the manifold of the data, which is the shape we wish to capture when the dimensionality of the data is reduced.
+Once a form of the manifold is abstracted based on the input data, the autoencoder rebuilds that signal and outputs what it believes to be a more accurate representation of the original inputs.

 # Overview

 In this section, we will present an overview of this model.
 If you're already familiar with it, you can skip straight to the [Implementation](https://github.com/AntoinePlissonneau/MolecularTranslationChallenge/tree/main/AutoEncoder#implementation) section or the commented code.